fvictorio/evm-puzzles/Walkthrough.md

 # Puzzle 3

 Get ready to switch gears a little.
 Instead of entering a transaction value to solve the puzzle, we are going to have to enter calldata.
 Calldata is a read-only byte-addressable space where the transaction data during a message or call is held.
-In plain english, this is byte code payload that is attached to a message ([click here to learn more about the anatomy of a transaction in Ethereum](https://ethereum.org/en/developers/docs/transactions/)).
+In plain English, this is byte code payload that is attached to a message ([click here to learn more about the anatomy of a transaction in Ethereum](https://ethereum.org/en/developers/docs/transactions/)).

 Let’s take a look at the puzzle.